 In this blog, Devon explains what hierarchies are, why they matter – and the dangers of NOT using them in your organization.
 Here are his insights:

 Q: What exactly are master product hierarchies?

-A: A master product hierarchy is a system whereby an organization “defines” each of its products/services and how they relate (or roll up into) other products/services.
+A: Master product hierarchies are a system whereby an organization “defines” each of its products/services and how they relate (or roll up into) other products/services.
 By establishing such a system, your organization can more effectively use corporate data (mining, analyzing, consolidating) across a variety of existing applications.

 So what does it mean to “define” products?
 Here’s a quick example of an auto insurance contract.
 That “product” (the contract) rolls up into another product, say, a “collision policy.”
-That collision policy rolls up into the parent category of “auto insurance,” which rolls up into “personal insurance” (along with products like auto policies, home policies, boat policies, plane policies, and so on).
+That collision policy rolls up into the parent category of “auto insurance,” which rolls up into “personal insurance” (along with products like auto policies, home policies, boat policies, plane policies and so on).
 “Personal insurance” then rolls up into “total insurance products” (along with business insurance, liability insurance, warranties); and so on and so forth.
-As such, a master product hierarchy clearly establishes each product and how it relates to other products.
+As such, master product hierarchies clearly establish each product and how they relate to other products.

 Q: Why is it so important to define products?

 A: Defining each product and family of products, and how they relate to other products, yields critical meta data that helps data analysts reveal key insights in a way that other systems cannot do alone.
 For example, in keeping with our auto insurance example, it would help answer questions such as: